 A key purpose of the RFP is to obtain proposals from suppliers expected to be able to satisfy most, if not all, of the needs expressed in it.

 Checking if and how well a proposal actually does meet those needs is a critical activity that in most cases needs to be a formal and structured operation.
+It should form part of your proposal evaluation.

 Consistency of approach across multiple evaluators, the depth of the scoring approach and a documented record of scores are important for providing confidence in the fairness and justifiability of the evaluation.